 It is important to remember that sexual abuse isn't limited to just physical contact between two persons.
 It can also take the form of verbal communication or other acts, such as requiring the resident to unnecessarily disrobe in front of a staff member or other person.

 Warning signs that sexual abuse may be occurring might include:

+You can read more about recognizing signs of nursing home abuse.
 If you believe that a nursing home resident may be the victim of abuse, depending on the nature of the alleged abuse, it may be appropriate to contact your local law enforcement agency.
 At a minimum, it is recommended that you seek the advice of a nursing home abuse lawyer who has experience handling these kinds of cases, and can guide you on the best course of action.